MicrosoftDocs/entra-docs/docs/identity/monitoring-health/troubleshoot-audit-data-verified-domain.md

 ---

 title: Troubleshoot bulk changes to the verified domains of users in the audit logs
-description: Troubleshoot changes to UserPrincipalName verified domain in the Microsoft Entra ID audit logs.
+description: Troubleshoot bulk changes to UserPrincipalName in the audit logs when a verified domain changes in a Microsoft Entra ID tenant.

 author: shlipsey3
 manager: amycolannino
 ms.service: entra-id
 ms.topic: troubleshooting
 ms.subservice: monitoring-health
-ms.date: 02/21/2024
+ms.date: 02/26/2024
 ms.author: sarahlipsey

 ---

-# How to troubleshoot bulk changes to UserPrincipalName verified domain
+# Troubleshoot bulk changes to UserPrincipalName

-This article describes a common scenario where the audit logs display `UserPrincipalName` updates where the domain changed for multiple users.
+This article describes a common scenario where the audit logs display many `UserPrincipalName` updates triggered by a verified domain change.
 This article explains the causes and considerations for these changes and provides a deep dive into the backend operation that triggers mass object changes in Microsoft Entra ID.

 ## Symptoms